Value vs Effort Prioritization

 Public voting boards: Collect customer feedback externally, link ideas to internal backlog, and track voter data with customer properties—connecting external demand signals to internal prioritization.

-Custom views and filters: Create and save custom filters, share with team members, and customize table columns for different stakeholder views.
+Custom filters: Create and save custom filters, share with team members, and customize table columns for different stakeholder views.

 Combining Value vs Effort with other frameworks